 Xilinx recommends using the IBERT Serial Analyzer design when you are interested in measuring the quality of a signal after a receiver equalization has been applied to the received signal.
 This ensures that you are measuring at the optimal point in the TX-to-RX channel thereby ensuring real and accurate data.
 Users can access this design by selecting, configuring, and generating the IBERT core from the IP Catalog and selecting the Open Example Design feature of this core.
-Serial I/O Hardware Debugging Flows and Debugging the Serial I/O Design in Hardware of this guide have more details on the IBERT core and its usage methodology in the Vivado Design Suite.
-Detailed documentation on the IBERT design can be found in the Integrated Bit Error Ratio Tester 7 Series GTX Transceivers LogiCORE IP Product Guide (PG132), Integrated Bit Error Ratio Tester 7 Series GTP Transceivers LogiCORE IP Product Guide (PG133), and Integrated Bit Error Ratio Tester 7 Series GTH Transceivers LogiCORE IP Product Guide (PG152).
+See Serial I/O Hardware Debugging Flows and Chapter 16: Debugging the Serial I/O Design in Hardware for more details on the IBERT core and its usage methodology in the Vivado Design Suite.